stevenbedrick/Auto1032/README.md

 This is a somewhat brittle program, and makes certain assumptions, mostly about the layout of the input card inventory file:

-- The input inventory file is sorted by batch
+- The input inventory file is sorted by batch number
 - Batch number is in column `J`
 - Envelope number is in column `C`
 - Proxy number is in column `D`